szabgab/Perl-Maven/docs/CONFIGURATION.md

 Currently we have integration with Disqus.

 If commenting is enabled for the whole subdomain, individual pages can enable/disable commenting using the =comment flag.
-The `conf.disqus` option provides the disqus code to be used on a specifc subdomain.
+The `conf.disqus` option provides the disqus code to be used on a specific subdomain.

 In the future we will provide built-in commenting.
 I am not sure when that happens if we should still allow the integration of
 Disqus and maybe other commenting systems as well?
-Maybe someone will want to enable multiple commenting systesm.
+Maybe someone will want to enable multiple commenting systems.
-In-house, Disqus, Facebook, G+... so probbaly we should allow each one separately.
+In-house, Disqus, Facebook, G+... so probably we should allow each one separately.
-So we probbaly want:
+So we probably want:

 conf.comments_internal_enable: 0/1